nifyacorp/Authentication-Service/README.md

 This service provides a complete authentication system with various endpoints for user management, authentication, and OAuth integration.
 The service is built with Express.js, TypeScript, PostgreSQL, and Google Cloud services.

+## Recent Updates

+The Authentication Service has been enhanced with a comprehensive API resilience protocol, focusing on:

+- **Standardized Error Handling**: Consistent error responses across all endpoints
+- **Self-Documenting API**: Error responses include context about the request and helpful documentation
+- **Type-Safety**: Improved TypeScript typing for better development experience
+- **Client Experience**: Enhanced error messages make debugging and integration easier

+These updates make the Authentication Service more robust, easier to integrate with, and more developer-friendly.

 ## Features

 - User authentication with JWT tokens